Skip to main content

 Welcome and Closing Ceremonies

-An in-person welcome will be held for interns at DOE headquarters; virtual participation will be available for interns posted outside the Washington DC area.
+All interns will travel to Washington, D.C. for the opening ceremony which will be held at DOE Headquarters.
 The summer will finish with a closing ceremony that provides interns an opportunity to showcase their summer projects.

 Professional Development Sessions